cicada-lang/chimera/README.md

 mo run <file> --watch  # Run and watch file change
 ```

-Type `wa help` to see what other commands are available.
+Type `mo help` to see what other commands are available.

 ## Development